guillaumecherel/TutorialEAForModelling/README-en.md

 To search for diversity, we use the [PSE (Pattern Space Exploration)](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0138212) method.
-As all evolutionary algorithms, PSE generates new individuals by combination of parent individuals and mutation.The specificity of PSE (inspired by the [novelty search method](http://eplex.cs.ucf.edu/noveltysearch/userspage/)) is to select the parents which patterns are rare compared to the rest of the population and to the previous generations.
-In order to evaluate the rarity of a pattern, PSE discretises the pattern space, which divides this space into cells.
+As with all evolutionary algorithms, PSE generates new individuals through a combination of genetic inheritance from parent individuals and mutation.
+PSE (inspired by the [novelty search method](http://eplex.cs.ucf.edu/noveltysearch/userspage/)) selects for the parents whose patterns are rare compared to the rest of the population and to the previous generations.
+In order to evaluate the rarity of a pattern, PSE discretises the pattern space, dividing this space into cells.
 Each time a simulation produces a pattern, a counter is incremented in the corresponding cell.
-PSE preferentially selects the parents whose associated cell has a low counter.
-By selecting the parents with rare patterns, we have a better chance to produce new individuals with behaviours never observed before.
+PSE preferentially selects the parents whose associated cells have low counters.
+By selecting parents with rare patterns, we have a better chance to produce new individuals with previously unobserved behaviours.

-In order to use PSE in OpenMOLE, the only thing to modify, compared to the calibration we saw in the previous section, is the evolution method.
+In order to use PSE in OpenMOLE, the calibration utilised in the previous section is merely run with a different evolution method.
 We need to provide the following parameters:

 - inputs: the model parameters with their minimum and maximum bounds,
-- observables: the observables measured for each simulation and for which we search for diversity,
+- observables: the observables measured for each simulation and within which we search for diversity,
 - gridSize: the discretisation step for each observable,
 - reevaluate and termination have the same meaning as in the calibration example.

-Here is the OpenMOLE code used for out entomological example:
+The following is the OpenMOLE code used for our entomological example:

     val evolution =
         BehaviourSearch (